kopeckyf/taupy/documentation/source/analysis/index.rst

 Analysis & measurement
 **********************

-:py:mod:`taupy` can analyse its baisc object in a variety of ways.
+:py:mod:`taupy` can analyse its basic object in a variety of ways.
 These measures are often generally accepted methods, applied to a specific meaning in the theory of dialectical structures.